ethteck/decodetect/README.md

 String decoded = new String(rawBytes, detectedCharset);
 ```

-The confidence metric is a measure of how similar the input bytes represent the model trained on the encoding.
-For most use cases, the top result returned can simply be used, but
+Each `DecodetectResult` contains a confidence number in addition to the `Charset` itself.
+This is a measure of how similar the input bytes represent the model trained on the encoding.
+For most use cases, one can just use the first item in the result list.

 ## Supported Encodings
 Decodetect supports a myriad of encodings for many languages.
 The bundled model has specific encodings for each language, but all languages support the following encodings as well: